 In view of our experiences with Nebido, we looked to the American model for managing TDS.
-They were using short-acting esters, such as Cypionate and Enanthate, and were achieving stable levels that were backed up with a noted improvement in their symptoms.
+They were using short-acting esters, such as enanthate and cypionate (both are interchangeable), and were achieving stable levels that were backed up with a noted improvement in their symptoms.
 Their model was far more progressive, they were not only managing total testosterone, they were also monitoring and managing high oestradiol and dihydrotestosterone.
 They also considered the benefits of using HCG alongside TRT.

-We have had great success in achieving not only sustainable stable levels with the use of Testosterone Enanthate, but also the subjective and objective qualitative and quantitative changes that each patient has sought from TRT.
+We have had great success in achieving not only sustainable stable levels with the use of testosterone enanthate/cypionate, but also the subjective and objective qualitative and quantitative changes that each patient has sought from TRT.
 Whilst the majority of our patients are on Testosterone Cypionate as this is the Gold Standard, some of my patients are fortunate enough to have their testosterone prescribed through the NHS, under my guidance and supervision.
 Disappointingly, Testosterone Cypionate is not available through the NHS.
 Have a read of the testimonials page of our website to see the positive impact that gold standard TRT, clinical input and care has had on our patients.

 Achieving stable levels is all about tailoring injection dose and frequency according to need, and titrating that level up or down according to both qualitative and quantitve markers.
 I hope it’s now clear why I use Testosterone Cypionate (or Enanthate if prescribed via the NHS) as my GOLD STANDARD TRT here at The Men’s Health Clinic.
 You cannot have a cookie-cutter approach to TRT.
 Keep it simple, keep it safe.

 Dr Robert Stevens MBChB MRCGP Dip.FIPT